lunny/csession/README.md

 # csession

-csession provides a client session for http client.
+Csession provides a client session for http client.
 It has the same functions as http.Client, but it will automatically save cookies, headers and set referer.
+This project has part codes from github.com/chzyer/go-fetcher.

 ## Installing csession